ibm-cloud-docs/Cloudant/api/overview-api.md

 	a plain text copy of your password appears in the terminal log.
 	<br/>
 	<br/>
-	If you use a safer variation of this method, you can define a curl control file, that contains the following details:<br/>
+	If you use a safer variation of this method, you can define a curl control file that includes the following details:<br/>
 	`--user "$ACCOUNT:$PASSWORD"`<br/>
 	`--globoff`<br/>
 	`--proto "=https"`<br/>